pw4ever/awesome-wm-config/README.md

 * confirmation before quit/restart to minimize data loss accidents.
   * you have to type "yes" (case insensitive) before quitting/restarting.
   * this minimizes the chance that you lose your work by accidents.
+* keybindings for tuning transparency (using `xcompmgr`), stay-on-top, sticky.
+  * these features combined, along with tiling and floating layouts, allow you to type in one window while seeing the content of others.
 * keybindings to *my* preferred applications.
 * only cycle through the most sensible (IMHO) layouts.
 * keybinding optimized for [Arch Linux][archlinux] over Thinkpad W530 (my current workhorse).